Last Tango, Then Paris: Plot

 A week later, Nate apologizes to Dan for sending the picture to Vanessa and tells him that he and Serena are over and proceeds to have a threesome as he has taken Chuck's Black Book.
-Dan calls Serena immediately after, only to find out that she and Blair are on their way to Paris.
+Dan calls Serena immediately after, only to discover that she and Blair are on their way to Paris.
 Just as he is looking at tickets for Air France, Georgina walks in and tells him that she is pregnant with his son.
 Meanwhile, Jenny is being seen off by Rufus, Lily and Eric as she leaves for her mother's house in Hudson.

-The season finally ends with Chuck in Prague walking out of a bar very drunk.
-He is grabbed by muggers who proceed to rob him.
-He tells them to take him to a bank and he will give them money but they instead pull out a box from his jacket with an engagement ring in it (showing that Chuck was going to propose to Blair).
-He tells them he will give them whatever they want, just give him the box, and as he lunges out for it, one of the muggers shoots him.
-The final shot is of Chuck lying on the ground.
+As an intoxicated Chuck exits a bar in Prague, he is suddenly grabbed by muggers who proceed to rob him.
+He tells them to take him to a bank and he will give them money, but they instead pull out a box from his jacket with an engagement ring in it (showing that Chuck was going to propose to Blair).
+He tells them he will give them anything besides the box, and as he lunges out for it, one of the muggers shoots him.
+The muggers flee as Chuck lays on the ground.